eteeselink/fakethat/README.md

 * .NET 4 and higher
 * Mono 2.8 and higher

-* .NET 3.5 support is currently lacking, but could be provided relatively easily with some conditional compilation.
+.NET 3.5 support is currently lacking, but could be provided relatively easily with some conditional compilation.
 Please file an [issue](./issues) if you need this (or a pull request, of course).

-I have no clue to what extent all the half-assed .NET frameworks (Silverlight, Windows Phone, Win RT) support Fake That.
+I have no clue to what extent all the half-assed .NET frameworks (Silverlight, Windows Phone, Win RT, Client Profile) support Fake That.
 If you find out, please [let me know](./issues).
 Thanks!